marcosss3/marcosss3.github.io/resume.md

 	<div>

 		<div style="margin-bottom: 40px">
-		A dedicated and versatile undergraduate seeking a technology position which will utilise the technical and creative skills that I have developed through my computer science degree at the University of Southampton as well as past work experience.
-I have a particular interest in data visualisation and believe that I possess the necessary artistic skills and experience with relevant technologies to excel in this field.
+		A versatile undergraduate seeking a technology position which will utilise the technical and creative skills that I have developed through my computer science degree at the University of Southampton as well as past work experience.
+I have a particular interest in UI design and data visualisation, and believe that I possess the artistic skills and experience with relevant technologies that are necessary to excel in these fields.
 		</div>

 	</div>